-PwC’s Tax and Wealth Planning Guide is updated annually, and includes information on family and business taxes for 2020 as well as 2021.
+PwC’s guide to tax and wealth planning is updated annually to provide you with the latest tax planning information aimed at helping you make the right moves to plan for your family’s future and manage your wealth.
 The guide covers issues related to investment and insurance planning, and options for giving to charity.
 A thorough discussion of choices and tax implications relating to estate and gift planning is also included, as well as insights on the myriad tax issues stemming from cross-border activities, including residency nuances.
 Lastly, the guide covers topics relating to setting up and maintaining a family office.

 Thank you for your interest in the guide.